songzhang015/project-2-landing-page/README.md

 # Landing Page

-A mockup landing page with buttons, pictures, and style
+A mockup landing page with buttons, pictures, and style.

 Built as part of [The Odin Project](https://www.theodinproject.com/) curriculum to practice **HTML**, **CSS**, and **forming a well structured webpage using Flexbox**.